gangefors/docker-airdcpp-webclient/README.md

         -u $(id -u):$(id -g) \
         gangefors/airdcpp-webclient

-> NOTE
-If you already have run the container as root, the files in the volume might be owned by root.
+> If you already have run the container as root, the files in the volume might be owned by root.
 Fix that by `chown`ing the files to the user you run as.

     docker run --rm \